 You will be able to stare at each other, and you will likely witness a shark having lunch.
 However, if you dislike the idea of such a close encounter, you may observe great whites from the deck on the boat.
 They are quite curious and swim close to the surface, often rising their inquisitive glance upwards to find out what is going on on the vessel.

-Shark cage experience is available between December and June when nearly 100 great whites move to Foveaux Strait, where they can overeat fur seals.
+Shark cage experience is available between December and June when nearly 100 great whites move to Foveaux Strait, where they can feast on fur seals.